There was a time when only established businesses could accept credit cards. Fortunately, those days are long gone.

 And on those (hopefully rare) months, what’s our saving grace?
 Credit cards.

 Nor is that fee all downside, either.
-You probably get 1.5-2% back in the form of reward points, so the effective cost may be only 1% of the rent.
+The renter probably gets back 1.5-3% back in the form of reward points, so the effective cost may be only 1% of the rent.

-Advantage 3: It’s Free for the Landlord, and There’s a Free Alternative for the Renter
+3. Free for the Landlord & Free Alternative for the Renter

 It’s all upside for the landlord.
 Completely free.